jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 * Whether interns present their work at the end of the internship

 If these are important, ask about them in the interview, except for compensation.
-Most technical internships compensate interns, but it's usually a flat rate and generally not negotiated.
+Most technical internships compensate interns, usually at a flat rate that is not negotiated.
 Do follow up about compensation with the intern recruiter, but it's not a topic for the interview.

 You can't go wrong.